byte-physics/igortest/docu/sphinx/source/advanced.rst

 previous test runs.
 A TAP output file combines all Test Cases from all Test Suites given in :cpp:func:`RunTest()`.
-Additional TAP compliant descriptions and directives for each Test Case can be added in the lines preceeding the function of a Test Case (maximum 4 lines above :code:`Function` are considered as tags, every tag in separate line):
+Additional TAP compliant descriptions and directives for each Test Case can be added in the lines preceeding the function of a Test Case (all lines above :code:`Function` up to the previous :code:`Function` are considered as tags, every tag in separate line):

 .. code-block:: igor